-In the past few months, we’ve spoken to quite a few customer that have added Machine Learning (ML) tasks into IronWorker.
+In the past few months, we’ve spoken to quite a few customers that have added Machine Learning (ML) tasks into IronWorker.
 The problem is, these tasks can take a significant amount of time on a CPU vs a GPU.
 GPU’s were built to handle the parallelization of complex matrix/vector operations that gaming required, and it so happens that deep learning exercises also have similar requirements.

 That said, we thought it was about time to add GPU support to IronWorker.
 We started with a simple test of doing image recognition via TensorFlow.
 After hacking the example python script to add the ability to download an image via a URL, we zipped up the script and uploaded it to IronWorker.
 We went ahead and used the latest Tensorflow docker image.